|

 On the latter point it being conceded that no report of the Plaintiffs defence or explanation was included in the Commissions referral to the Public Prosecutor it must be seen that such is an error going to jurisdiction, notwithstanding s.
 3 of the OLOC.

-No reply was given to that quep>
+No reply was given to that query.

-The Plaintiff further complained that none of “the necessary documents and part particulars of the investigation” referred to in Karo’s case were furnished to him, either in June of 94 or in respect of further and additional charges in the referral of January 1995.
+The Plaintiff further complained that none of “the necessary documents and particulars of the investigation” referred to in Karo’s case were furnished to him, either in June of 94 or in respect of further and additional charges in the referral of January 1995.

 “can be facilitated quite satisfactorily in writing as long as the as the person whose conduct is being investigated in furnished all the necessary documents and particulars of the investigation and any evidence complaints and allegations that have been gathered in relation to his conduct that he needs to be informed of in order that his response or explanations is to considered adequate.”